Senate panel to visit QAU to see action against encroachments

 -

-Senate panel to visit QAU to see action against encroachmentsJanuary 18, 2017Print : National
+Senate panel to visit QAU to see action against encroachmentsJanuary 19, 2017Print : Islamabad

 Last month, Islamabad’s mayor and Capital Development Authority Chairman Sheikh Anser Aziz visited the university, inspected its encroached and grabbed land, and announced the civic agency would help the university reclaim its estate.